betagouv/with-react-formidable/README.md

 ## Convention

 Your app needs to work with a special react-router syntax.
-Given the url, withForm will find by itself if you are in readOnly, creation or modification state.
+Given the url, withFormidable will find by itself if you are in readOnly, creation or modification state.
 In summary, your React Route needs to be with path = "/foos/:fooId([A-Z0-9]+|creation)/:modification(modification)?", then :

   - `/foos/AE` is a readOnly url, for the specific fetch of the entity foo with id=AE,
   - `/foos/creation` is the creation url for posting a new foo object,